akash8830/AkashBytexl/README.md

-# Python Banking System
+# number plate recognition system

-Welcome to the Python Banking System!
-This is a console-based application that allows you to perform basic banking operations in a straightforward, easy-to-use interface built with Python.
+Welcome to the number plate recognition system This is a console-based application that allows you to perform basic banking operations in a straightforward, easy-to-use interface built with Python.

 ---